OISF/suricata-update/README.rst

 Files and Directories
 ---------------------

-``/etc/suricata/rules``
+``/usr/share/suricata/rules``
-   Used as a source of rules provided by the Suricata distribution.
+   Used as a source of rules provided by the Suricata engine.
+If this directory does not exist, ``etc/suricata/rules`` will be used.

-   Currently only filenames that are known to come with the Suricata source distribution are pulled to handle the case where user provided rule files may exist in this directory.

-   In the future a directory like ``/usr/share/suricata/rules`` may be used.

 ``/etc/suricata/update.yaml``
   The default location for the ``suricata-update`` configuration file.